- Minimum 24 Units

 We have graduated remarkable people from every part of our continent, our region and all walks of life.

-structure and sustain legal argument in specialist areas of law
+Construct a legal argument to address a question or problem in specialist areas of law

 Information on inherent requirements is currently not available for this program.